-Letter grade Grade point
+Letter grade Grade points

 A+ Excellent performance 4.33

 А 4.00

 A- 3.67

-B+ Good performance 3.33
+В+ Good performance 3.33

 В 3.00

 B- 2.67

 C+ Satisfactory performance 2.33

 С The lowest standing permitted for a course to serve as an acceptable prerequisite unless specifically noted following a course description or within the program requirements.
 2.00

 C- 1.67

 D Marginal performance 1.00

 F Unsatisfactory performance (fail) 0.00

 N A student who completes no assignments for grading and who fails to officially withdraw from the course or program of studies.
 0.00

 S Successful achievement of determined learning requirements in a competency-based course.
 NC

 U Unsuccessful achievement of determined learning requirements in a competency-based course.
 NC

 I Incomplete.
 Grade and credit withheld until all requirements of the course have been met.
 Students must complete all required work within 4 weeks from the last day of semester term and within 3 weeks from the last day of trimester term or an "F" grade will be assigned.
 NC

 CS Continuing Status.
 Student may continue in the same level.
 This grade may be used only once per course.
-Applicable to CCP (formerly ABE) Fundamental Level students only.
+Applicable to Academic Upgrading (ABE) Fundamental Level students only.
 NC

 AUD Audit status.
 No credit granted.
 NC

 W A "W" grade will be assigned to students completing the withdrawal procedure within the time limits specified in the calendar.
 NC

 AG Students who have completed a modified program.
 An annotated report is available.
 NC

 TER This letter grade signifies that the student was terminated from the applicable course(s) and requires the permission of the appropriate dean to re-enrol.
 NC

 PL A PL grade will be assigned to students who have successfully received credit for that course through the PLA process.
 NC

 CIP Course in progress.
 NC

+NC: Not in cluded in the calculation of the grade point average (GPA)